Parents & Guardians

 DCU Library Leaving Certificate Study Scheme

-This scheme allows sixth year students to access O'Reilly Library in Glasnevin and Cregan Library in Drumcondra for study between 8th May and 27th June.
+This scheme allows sixth year students to access O'Reilly Library in Glasnevin and Cregan Library in Drumcondra for study in the run up and duration of the Leaving Cert exams.

 More details about the scheme and information about how students can apply can be found on the library website.